organisciak/dissertation/document/1_intro.md

  - __RQ 2.6__: Is subjectivity or disagreement of the grading task responsible for low inter-grader consistency?
  - __RQ 2.7__: Does the task design affect the quality of contributions?

-\newthought{Chapter 6 focuses on completing subjective tasks} through paid crowdsourcing, again focusing on maximizing quality through a priori design and instrumentation choices.
+\newthought{Moving beyond objective contexts}, _Designing Tasks for Subjective Needs_ again focuses on maximizing quality through a priori design and instrumentation choices, but for a different class of task.
 Subjective tasks are rarely done in paid contexts, so _personalized crowdsourcing_ is introduced as a way to formalize and argue for the approach.
 Two protocols for personalized crowdsourcing are then presented, referred to as _taste-matching_ and _taste-grokking_, and compared.